Progressor/ProgressorMeteor/README.md

 A custom *Meteor* package called `thrift` wraps the [*npm*](https://www.npmjs.com/) package `thrift` ([source](https://www.npmjs.com/package/thrift)).
 The [package documentation](packages/thrift/README.md) contains the instructions to update the package.

-### Configuration

-The configuration is stored in the file `private/config.json` which is loaded in `server/config.json`.

-The default to provide a valid configuration to use all features of the application.

-### Deployment

-The application was deployed using [*Meteor Up X*](https://github.com/arunoda/meteor-up/tree/mupx).

-To deploy, please follow these simple steps:

-1. Install [*Node.js*](https://nodejs.org/) (you may use the version included in meteor)
-2. Install [*Meteor Up X*](https://www.npmjs.com/package/mupx) using `npm install -g mupx`
-3. Inside `.meteor-up`, run the command `mupx deploy`

-Please note that the mentioned steps only work if you have already configured your server.
-For instruction how to configure your server, please refer to our documentation.

 ## MongoDB